cmfunderburk/vmt-dev/src/vmt_engine/README.md

 4) Trade
    - Only paired agents within interaction_radius attempt trades (commitment model)
-   - Generic money-aware matching: selects best exchange pair (A↔B, A↔M, or B↔M) based on exchange_regime
-     - "barter_only": Only A↔B trades (default, backward compatible)
-     - "money_only": Only A↔M and B↔M trades
-     - "mixed": All exchange pairs allowed
+   - Barter-only matching: A↔B exchange pairs only
-   - Price search is discrete and compensating: scan ΔA ∈ [1..dA_max]; for each ΔA, try candidate prices in [ask, bid]
+   - Price search is discrete and compensating: scan ΔA ∈ [1..seller.inventory.A]; for each ΔA, try candidate prices in [ask, bid]
    - Map price to quantity with round-half-up: ΔB = floor(price*ΔA + 0.5)
    - First-acceptable-trade principle: accept first (ΔA, ΔB, price) with ΔU > 0 for both
    - Successful trades maintain pairing; failed trades unpair and set cooldown until tick + trade_cooldown_ticks